Create a cluster using web UI¶

 LB host IP

 The IP address of the load balancer endpoint that will be used to access the Kubernetes API of the new cluster.
-This IP address must be on the Combined/PXE network.
+This IP address must be in the LCM network if a separate LCM network is in use and if L2 (ARP) announcement of cluster API load balancer IP is in use.

 LB address range